petermeissner/wikipediatrend/README.md

 - page views for user set time spans
 - page views for multiple articles in one function call
 - page views for articles in different language domains
-- background caching of results minimize function execution time as well as server burdens
+- background caching of results to minimize function execution time as well as server burdens

 # Installation